-Cortana is usually heklpful to gather your personal information, search data from interent quickly , showing notifications and setting calendar reminders, among its other specialties but Cortana will passively gather your data you and send it back to Microsoft, everything from your location to your browsing history.
+Cortana is usually helpful to gather your personal information, search data from interent quickly , showing notifications and setting calendar reminders, among its other specialties but Cortana will passively gather your data you and send it back to Microsoft, everything from your location to your browsing history.
 There isn't anything particularly sinister about this in theory, as Microsoft claim they're doing it to enhance their service and provide you with a more tailored experience.
 However, it's also not at all surprising that some people may prefer their information kept private, and Cortana kept in the dark.

 So in this article I will guide you how to turn it off using Registry method, we'll specify a fix that puts down Cortana in both Windows 10 Pro and Home.Note, that this fix requires editing the registry, so be sure to backup first and proceed with great caution when attempting this fix.